 In communication and language we are encouraging the children to use speech to connect ideas, give explanations and to pretend.

 Reading - We will be focusing on storytelling and how stories are structured.
 We aim to develop the understanding that stories have a beginning and an end.
 We are also focusing on developing an understanding of rhymes and rhyming words.
 When reading with your child, please get them to talk about the characters in the story, what is happening and to suggest how they think the story might end.
 The children should show interest in books and looks at them independently and know that print carries meaning.
 They should start to hear and say initial sounds in words.
 We will begin teaching Phonics this term.

 Give meaning to marks.
 Use some clear or familiar identifiable letters to communicate.

-Number: - We will be focusing on counting and learning more than and one less than and use language such as ‘more’ and ‘few’ to compare.
-We will be matching number to quantity, comparing numbers and count an irregular arrangement of up to ten objects.
+Number: - We will be focusing on counting and learning more than and one less than and using language such as ‘more’ and ‘few’ to compare.
+We will be matching number to quantity, comparing numbers and counting an irregular arrangement of up to ten objects.
 We will also be looking at how numbers are used in the environment.
 Please point out numbers on doors, buses and cars when walking with your child.
 Look around the home and see where numbers can be found and how they are used.